Philippine noontime variety television shows: Student Canteen's revival and the birth of Eat Bulaga! (1975–present)

-Student Canteen was revived in 1975 by Ilarde, who produced the program under his production company Program Philippines, Inc. after accepting an offer from GMA Network executives.
+Student Canteen was revived in 1975 by Ilarde, who produced the program under his production company Program Philippines, Inc. after accepting an offer from GMA executives.
 He was joined by Ledesma and Pepe Pimentel with new co-hosts Helen Vela and Coney Reyes.

 Student Canteen became the most-watched noontime program in the 1970s and Program Philippines branched out to produce other TV shows on GMA-7.
-The comic trio of Tito Sotto, Vic Sotto, and Joey de Leon (collectively known as TVJ) became guest hosts on Student Canteen when some of the main hosts went on leave.
+The comic trio of Tito Sotto, Vic Sotto, and Joey de Leon (collectively known as TVJ and were introduced on Student Canteen's sister show Discorama) became guest hosts on Student Canteen when some of the main hosts went on leave.
 Student Canteen was the only noontime variety show on Philippine television from 1975 to 1979.
-Production Specialists, Inc. offered TVJ to host a new noontime show for RPN in 1979.
+Production Specialists, Inc. (led by Romeo Jalosjos and Tony Tuviera) offered TVJ to host a new noontime show for RPN in 1979.
 After some misunderstandings with the Student Canteen's main hosts, they decided to accept the offer and Eat Bulaga! aired its first episode on July 30, 1979.
 The trio were accompanied by Richie D' Horsie and Chiqui Hollmann.

+From May 31 until June 4, 2023, the show suspended production after its original hosts — Tito Sotto, Vic Sotto and Joey de Leon — announced that they would part ways with TAPE Inc. Fellow hosts of the show — Paolo Ballesteros, Jose Manalo, Maine Mendoza, Ryzza Mae Dizon, Wally Bayola, Ryan Agoncillo and Allan K. — and production members filed their resignation on the same day.
+Host Carren Eistrup, also confirmed her resignation on June 8.

+On June 5, the show resumed original programming, with Paolo Contis, Buboy Villar, Betong Sumaya, Cassy Legaspi, Mavy Legaspi and Alexa Miro joining as the new hosts of the show.
+In the same month, Glaiza de Castro, Kimpoy Feliciano, Dasuri Choi, Arra San Agustin, and Isko Moreno also joined the show.
+The new "Eat Bulaga" ended its airing on GMA on January 5, 2024, after the Marikina Regional Trial Court issued a joint decision preventing TAPE Inc. and GMA from using the show's trademark and other elements associated to it.
+TVJ Productions assumed the Eat Bulaga trademark shortly after the court decided in favor of them and the show started airing on TV5 effective January 6, 2024.
+It also make a mark of the return to its original home, RPN, as well, thus making both Student Canteen and Eat Bulaga become the only noontime show that having aired on ABS-CBN and RPN which were had using the same Channel 9 frequency.